 A simple, passive 50/50 allocation between Samsung Electronics and SK Hynix would have yielded a return of +62.94%.

-Market Commentary: Stock Picks for a Value-Driven and Defensive Market (2019.01.02.)
+Due to frequent requests for stock recommendations from the blog subscribers, I established an investment recommendation in early 2019: Market Commentary: Stock Picks for a Value-Driven and Defensive Market (2019.01.02.)

 My investment methodology has long since transitioned away from intraday trading.
 The prevailing market environment appears far more conducive to fundamental value investing than to short-term speculative maneuvers.